Torshov

-Torshov is a neighborhood north of Grünerløkka and Lilleborg in the Sagene borough of Oslo, Norway.
+Torshov is a neighborhood north of Grünerløkka in the Sagene borough of Oslo, Norway.
 The Oslo Tramway (Trikken i Oslo) provides connections with lines running between Majorstuen and Kjelsås.
 Vogts gate serves as the main street of the neighborhood.
 Along Vogts gate are several coffee shops, restaurants and cafes.
 The Torshov public school was built in 1878.
 Torshov was separated from Sagene as a separate congregation in 1930.
 The local sports club is Skeid Fotball.